civisanalytics/platform-code-examples/dbt/README.md

 ### BigQuery

-For BigQuery connections, the following environment variables are required depending on whether you are connecting via a service account json keyfile credentil or via an oauth credential
+For BigQuery connections, the following environment variables are required depending on whether you are connecting via a service account json keyfile credential or via an oauth credential

 ### Shared Environment Variables